 If you’ve been in an accident or fall and your neck hurts, seek medical care immediately.

-You doctor will perform a physical exam and take your complete medical history.
-Be prepared to provide specifics about your symptoms, prescription and over-the-counter medications and supplements, and recent injuries or accidents, even if they don’t seem related.
+A doctor will perform a physical exam and take your complete medical history.
+Be prepared to tell them about the specifics of your symptoms.
+Also let the doctor know about all prescription and over-the-counter (OTC) medications and supplements you’ve been taking.

-- electromyography (EMG – a test that checks the health of muscles and the nerves that control muscles)
+- electromyography, which allows your doctor to check the health of your muscles and the nerves that control your muscles

 - lumbar puncture (spinal tap)